MadhanRavuru/MadhanRavuru.github.io/_posts/2019-12-20-PointRCNN.md

 ### Results of official Kitti test split

 Average Precision(AP) is used as the evaluation metric with IoU threshold 0.7 for car and 0.5 for pedestrian and cyclist.
 Results are tabulated for all three difficulty level, i.e. , easy, moderate and hard.
-We can observe that PointRCNN outperforms other methods with good margins for the 3D detection of car and cyclist.
-Most of the methods use RGB image and point cloud as input, while PointRCNN uses only point cloud as input and achieves better performance.
-For pedestrian detection, PointRCNN does not perform well in comparison to methods with multiple sensors.
-As pedestrians have small size, more details of pedestrian can be captured by image rather than point cloud, and thus, performance of our method is less.
+We can observe that PointRCNN outperforms other methods with good margins for the 3D car detection.
+Other methods include [MV3D](https://arxiv.org/abs/1611.07759), [UberATG-ContFuse](http://openaccess.thecvf.com/content_ECCV_2018/papers/Ming_Liang_Deep_Continuous_Fusion_ECCV_2018_paper.pdf), [AVOD-FPN](https://arxiv.org/abs/1712.02294), [F-PointNet](https://arxiv.org/abs/1711.08488), [VoxelNet](https://arxiv.org/abs/1711.06396) and [SECOND](https://www.mdpi.com/1424-8220/18/10/3337).
+MV3D, UberATG-ContFuse, AVOD-FPN and F-PointNet uses both RGB image and point cloud as input, while VoxelNet, SECOND and PointRCNN(our method) uses only point cloud as input.

 | ![testsplitcar]({{ site.baseurl }}/images/testsplitcar.png) |
 |:--:|
 | *Performance comparison of 3D car detection with different methods on KITTI test split* |

+For pedestrian detection, PointRCNN does not perform well in comparison to methods with multiple sensors.
+But, in comparison with previous LiDAR-only methods, PointRCNN achieves comparable results, As pedestrians have small size, more details of pedestrian can be captured by image rather than point cloud, and thus, performance of our method is less.
+For the cyclist detection, our method performs the best on all three difficulties.

 | ![testsplitother]({{ site.baseurl }}/images/testsplitother.png) |
 |:--:|